-Samsung's motion for stay of Galaxy Tab 10.1 preliminary injunction denied by courtAlex Wagner - Deputy Managing Editor, News Desk
+Samsung's motion for stay of Galaxy Tab 10.1 preliminary injunction denied by courtAlex Wagner - Editorial Director of News and Content

 Samsung's Galaxy Tab 10.1 has been having quite a bit of legal success lately in a battle with Apple over in the U.K., but it doesn't appear that those fortunes are extending across the Atlantic.
 Today the U.S. Court of Appeals for the Federal Circuit denied a pair of Samsung motions that have to do with the preliminary injunction against the Galaxy Tab 10.1 that Apple won last month.
 The Federal Circuit denied a Samsung request to stay the Tab 10.1 injunction during Samsung's appeal of the ban, and the court also decided to reject Samsung's motion to expedite its appeal.